 What are affiliate links?

-Purchases are made on external affiliate company websites: When a reader clicks on an affiliate link located on cakeatvicfalls.com to purchase an item, the reader buys the item from the seller directly (not from cakeatvicfalls.com).
-Otel and/or other companies pay cakeatvicfalls.com a small commission or other compensation for promoting their website or products through their affiliate program.
+Purchases are made on external affiliate company websites: When a reader clicks on an affiliate link located on .com to purchase an item, the reader buys the item from the seller directly (not from cakeatvicfalls.com).
+ShareASale and/or other companies pay cakeatvicfalls.com a small commission or other compensation for promoting their website or products through their affiliate program.

 Prices are exactly the same for you if your purchase is through an affiliate link or a non-affiliate link.
 You will not pay more by clicking through to the link.

-I use one main type of affiliate program:
+I use two main types of affiliate programs:

 What about sponsored content?